catamphetamine/react-pages/README.md

 }
 ```

-Also, the current router state is available in the Redux state under `found` property.
+Also, the current router state is available in Redux state under `found` property.

 ```js
 @connect(({ found }) => ({